AshleyF/Forthkit/hardware/stack/readme.md

 19. `ST8+` - Store byte at address, and increment over
 20. `LIT16` - Fetch literal next cell
 20. `LIT8` - Fetch literal next signed byte
-21. `0JUMP` - Jump to address in next cell if T = 0
+21. `0JUMP` - Jump to relative to offset in next byte if T = 0
 22. `NEXT` - If R > 0, R-- and loop to next byte negative offset, otherwise drop R and continue
 23. `DROP` - Drop top of stack
 24. `DUP` - Duplicate top of stack